 Corns and Calluses

 Corns and calluses are thickened areas of skin on the foot that develop from repeated friction.
 Calluses typically develop on the sole, ball, and heel of the foot, while corns often develop on and between the toes.
 Corns can also have a soft core, or center that causes shooting pain in the toes with pressure.
-Corns and calluses are common and are more likely to develop with specific types of foot anatomy, walking barefoot and wearing shoes that are either too big, too small, too tight or too narrow.
+Corns and calluses are common and are more likely to develop with specific types of foot anatomy, walking barefoot and wearing shoes that are either too big, too small, too tight, or too narrow.

 Plantar fasciitis is the most common cause of heel pain, stemming from an inflamed plantar fascia.
-One of the telltale signs you are suffering from plantar fasciitis is heel pain when you first get out of bed in the morning that gets progressively better as the day goes on.
-If you're suffering from heel pain try these plantar fasciitis tips: avoid walking barefoot, standing for long periods and wearing flat shoes.
+One of the telltale signs you are suffering from plantar fasciitis is heel pain when you first get out of bed in the morning which gets progressively better as the day goes on.
+If you're suffering from heel pain try these plantar fasciitis tips: avoid walking barefoot, standing for long periods, and wearing flat shoes.
 Contact our foot and ankle specialists for immediate relief of your heel and arch pain.

-If your toenails are yellow, thick or are becoming brittle, you may be dealing with a toenail fungus.
+If your toenails are yellow, thick, or are becoming brittle, you may be dealing with a toenail fungus.
 Toenail fungus is common.
 You might feel embarrassed about your feet and nails, especially since sandals and open-toed shoes are popular in southern California, but there are many ways to quickly and efficiently treat your fungus, including with our in-office PinPointe Laser treatment.

 Having a hammertoe means one or both joints of the second, third, fourth or fifth toes are bending.
 Like bunions, hammertoes are progressive and do not form overnight.
 They are usually aggravated by shoes that do not fit properly and may be accompanied by other foot conditions, like corns or calluses.